Google and Aclima have collected 100M air pollution and greenhouse gas measurements

 Google’s Project Air View, launched in 2015 by Google and Aclima, has reached a new milestone of more than 100 million air pollution and greenhouse gas measurements collected globally since the research phase began.

-The companies made the announcement ahead of the European Union’s Green Week and said are kicking off the launch of Air View in the City of Dublin, Ireland.
+The companies made the announcement ahead of the European Union’s Green Week and are kicking off the launch of Air View in the City of Dublin, Ireland.
 Aclima air pollution and greenhouse gas measurement and analysis technology integrated with Google’s first all-electric Street View car — a Jaguar I-PACE — will produce hyperlocal air quality insights for the Dublin City Council as part of its Smart Dublin program.

 Aclima is Google Street View’s global partner for sensing air quality with Street View vehicles, which can deliver a block-by-block view of air pollution.
 Aclima provides the sensor instrumentation, data, analytics infrastructure, and scientific expertise to support high-quality delivery and interpretation from the mobile platform.